Here we review four of the best UK bank accounts for British expats moving to Europe, perhaps on a quest to get an EU passport.

-- Get your own international bank details to receive money like a local from over 30 countries, including all of the EU, without paying any fees.
+- Get your own international bank details to receive money like a local from over 30 countries, including the whole EU, without paying any fees.

 - Hold over 40 currencies in your account and easily switch between them whenever you need to

-I’ve had a Wise business account now for the last 12 months.
+I’ve had a Wise business account now for around two years.

-I’ve since received all my USD payments into my Wise account without any hitches or delays.
-I also use the account to easily exchange my business funds between US dollars, euros and pounds.
+I’ve since received all my USD payments into my Wise account without any problems or delays.
+I also use the account to easily exchange business funds between USD, EUR, and GBP.

 I’ve been impressed with the exchange rates and the speed of transfer – instant, in most cases.